ansig/jenkins-pipeline-shared-library/README.md

 See the [Jenkins Pipeline docs][1] for a more detailed description on the various ways to use shared libraries in Pipeline scripts.

-If the shared library is defined in the Jenkins global configuration, then the build steps can be imported with the @Library annotation:
+If the shared library is defined in the Jenkins global configuration, then the various methods can be imported with the @Library annotation.
+For example, to use the utility methods:

 ```groovy
 @Library('jenkins-pipeline-shared-library')